Skip to main content

 Workplace Health And Safety Policy

-An occupational health and safety policy, such as this one from Lyft, will often outline procedures, workplace conditions, emergency contact information, and other special requirements (e.g. COVID-19 safety protocols) needed to protect employees.
+An occupational health and safety policy, such as this one from Lyft, will often outline procedures, workplace conditions, emergency contact information, and other special requirements (e.g., COVID-19 safety protocols) needed to protect employees.

 Organizations such as the US Department of Labor’s Occupational Safety and Health Administration (OSHA) also require certain minimum standards be in place to protect the well-being of employees.

-Workplace violence is directly related to employee health, safety, and security, but typically has its own separate policy.
 For example, Disney’s employee policy manual has an entire section dedicated to health, safety, and security, and includes a workplace violence policy.

 Leave And Time Off Work Policy